opencor/opencor-developer-documentation/src/develop/index.rst

 Whenever something is pushed to the `Git repository <https://github.com/opencor/opencor>`__, OpenCOR gets automatically built and tested on `Windows <https://en.wikipedia.org/wiki/Microsoft_Windows>`__, `Linux <https://en.wikipedia.org/wiki/Linux>`__ and `macOS <https://en.wikipedia.org/wiki/MacOS>`__, through `Jenkins <http://autotest.bioeng.auckland.ac.nz/jenkins/view/OpenCOR/>`__ at the `Auckland Bioengineering Institute <https://www.auckland.ac.nz/en/abi.html>`__.

-Although possible, direct work on the `master branch <https://github.com/opencor/opencor/tree/master>`__ is not allowed.
+Although it can technically be done, no work should be carried out on the `master branch <https://github.com/opencor/opencor/tree/master>`__.
 Instead, anyone wanting to contribute to OpenCOR should first fork the `Git repository <https://github.com/opencor/opencor>`__.
-Then, a new branch called ``issueXXX`` should be created for issue ``#XXX``.
-That branch should contain all the work associated with issue ``XXX``.
+Work for issue ``#XXX`` should then be done in a branch called ``issueXXX``.
-Upon work completion, a pull request should be made.
+The work done, a pull request should be created.
-This pull request will trigger OpenCOR to be built and tested on `Jenkins <http://autotest.bioeng.auckland.ac.nz/jenkins/view/OpenCOR/>`__.
+This will trigger OpenCOR to be built and tested on `Jenkins <http://autotest.bioeng.auckland.ac.nz/jenkins/view/OpenCOR/>`__.
-Assuming it all goes fine, it will then be up to the `project manager <http://www.opencor.ws/team.html>`__ to merge the work.
+Assuming everything goes well, the `project manager <http://www.opencor.ws/team.html>`__ will decide whether to merge the pull request.

 Additional information
 ----------------------